Home > Business > Logistics purchasing > Solidarity-based purchasing: why and how should the approach be structured?

 Do solidarity purchases cost more?

-How to implement a solidarity purchasing approach?
+How do you set up a solidarity-based purchasing approach?

-1 – Commit by signing the “Supplier Relations and Responsible Purchasing” Charter (RFAR)
+1 - Make a commitment by signing the Responsible Purchasing and Supplier Relations Charter (RFAR)

 The RFAR Charter includes 10 commitments.
 Some of these are directly linked to CSR objectives and socially responsible purchasing.
 For example: "to assess all the costs and impacts of the life cycle"; "to integrate environmental and social responsibility issues"; "to ensure the territorial responsibility of its organisation".